kode4food/fate-lang/why_fate.md

 When it comes to decoupled systems, particularly those types of systems that are passing JSON around, both programming approaches have failings:

-* Statically typed languages will still need to perform quite a bit of work mapping between arbitrary JSON structures and statically typed classes, otherwise the programmer will have to jump through major hoops in order to extract and massage the data from the JSON graph into their own system.
+* Statically typed languages will still need to perform quite a bit of work to map between arbitrary JSON structures and statically typed classes.
+Otherwise the programmer has to jump through major hoops in order to extract and massage the data from the JSON graph into their own system.
 In this respect, many statically typed languages would prefer a more dynamic approach to dealing with data on the wire.

 * Dynamic languages can generally proceed with the duck typing approach, but validation still has to take place in order to maintain the integrity of the system, meaning that the programmer must perform quite a bit of extra work in traversals and checks.
 But programmers are lazy.
 In this respect, many dynamic languages would prefer a more static approach to dealing with data on the wire.